gomorpheus/morpheus-apidoc/source/includes/_license.md

 --------- | ------- | -----------
 license      |  | License Key Content.
 A very long and silly string.

-This endpoint installs a new license in the morpheus appliance.
+This endpoint installs a new license in the Morpheus appliance.

 <aside class="info">
 Be careful.
-This will replace your current license key, which may impact the features available in the morpheus appliance.
+This will replace your current license key, which may impact the features available in the Morpheus appliance.
 </aside>

 ## Decode License